gear-foundation/vara-wiki/docs/getting-started-in-5-minutes.md

     ![Allow access](/assets/getting-started/polkadot-access.png)

 6. Make sure you are connected to the `Vara Network Testnet`.
-The network name is on the bottom left corner of the page.
+The network name is at the bottom left corner of the page.

     ![Network name](/assets/getting-started/idea-network.png)